 The dentist will then have a look at which teeth are still present in your mouth.
 He or she will assess what state they are in and a treatment plan will be devised.
 A cast of your mouth will be taken afterwards.
 These steps might take a few appointments.

 There are many different types of X-rays and the dental professional will know best which are necessary.
 Paying for a cone-beam CT and a panoramic X-ray should be considered part of the overall price for a dental implant.
 You can learn more about prices of dental X-rays here.

 One or more tooth extractions may be necessary before your implants are placed in your mouth.

-These costs are dependant on the type of tooth that needs to be removed and its placement.
+These costs are dependent on the type of tooth that needs to be removed and its location.